Crimewatch: History

-The idea for the show came from the UK programme Police 5 and the German Aktenzeichen XY… ungelöst (File Reference XY … Unsolved).
-Producers viewed the shows and rejected the overt reconstructions with music to build suspense in America's Most Wanted, and were also against the idea of filming the reconstruction from the perspective of the offender as in Aktenzeichen XY… ungelöst (particularly for sexual assaults).
+The idea for the show came from the UK programme Police 5 and the German Aktenzeichen XY... ungelöst (File Reference XY...
+Unsolved).
+Producers viewed the shows and rejected the overt reconstructions with music to build suspense in America's Most Wanted, and were also against the idea of filming the reconstruction from the perspective of the offender as in Aktenzeichen XY... ungelöst (particularly for sexual assaults).
 However, they favoured the idea of audience participation in the show.

 Originally, Crimewatch UK (as it was then known) was due to run for only three programmes.
 It was regarded as an experiment when it was first shown due to doubts that the police would take part and scepticism as to whether witnesses and victims would welcome the idea.
 There was also concern that it could be considered to prejudice a jury.
+The cases featured on the first programme included three murders, a stamp theft in London and some forged car documents.
 In over 25 years, 57 murderers, 53 rapists and sex offenders, 18 paedophiles, and others were captured as a direct result of Crimewatch appeals.

 The original theme music was "Rescue Helicopter" (1980) by John Cameron (Bruton Music).